 Senior Executive Vice President and Group Head, U.S. Region

-He is on the Dean’s Advisory Council at Indiana University’s Kelley School of Business, where he earned his MBA, and is a past Trustee of Bradley University in Peoria, Illinois, where he earned his bachelor’s degree.
+He is on the Dean’s Advisory Council at Indiana University’s Kelley School of Business, where he earned his MBA.
+He was inducted into the Academy of Alumni Fellows for the Kelley School of Business in 2006.
+He is a past Trustee of Bradley University in Peoria, Illinois, where he earned his bachelor’s degree.
+Richman was inducted into Bradley’s Centurion Society for distinguished alumni in 2017.
 He also holds an advanced certificate from Stanford University in credit and financial management and is a Lifetime Advisory Board member at Northwestern University’s Kellogg School of Management.

 Richman is very active in many civic, philanthropic and governance activities.
 He serves on the boards of Northwestern Memorial Hospital, Big Shoulders Fund, Chicago Club, Chicago Urban League, Museum of Science and Industry, Western Golf Association and the Executives’ Club of Chicago.
 He is a member of the Financial Services Roundtable, the Commercial Club of Chicago and its Civic Committee, the Bankers Club of Chicago, and is a member of the Economic Club of Chicago and a past member of its Board of Directors.
 In 2012, he was appointed to the Board of World Business Chicago, which was created by Mayor Rahm Emanuel to promote the benefits of doing business in the Chicago area to business peers worldwide.

 Richman has received a number of civic and charitable awards.
 Among them, he received the American Diabetes Association’s Father of the Year Award, the Humanitarian Award from the Illinois Holocaust Museum & Education Center and the Spirit of Erikson Institute Award.
-He also was named to the Academy of Alumni Fellows for the Kelley School of Business at Indiana University and received the Civic Achievement Award from the American Jewish Committee.
+He also received the Civic Achievement Award from the American Jewish Committee.

-He and his wife, Corky, have four grown children and five grandchildren.
+He and his wife, Corky, have four grown children and six grandchildren.

 President, Retail and Digital Banking